weggeeee/SoftwareArchitecture-Basic-Website/README.md

 - Shriram Sekar - <a href="https://github.com/shriram-s6" >@shriram-s6</a>
 - Pavani Tatikonda - <a href="https://github.com/PavaniTatikonda22" >@PavaniTatikonda22</a>
 - Tarun Upputuri - <a href="https://github.com/TarunUpp" >@TarunUpp</a>

+### Reference

+This project was initiated with a <a href="https://getbootstrap.com/docs/5.2/examples/blog/">example bootstrap starter blog</a>